 To be eligible, students must be current individual members of ASSBI and be enrolled in an allied health or medical degree.

 There are four grants available, each to the value of $800 plus registration to the conference.
 This grant should be used to assist with travel and accommodation expenses.

 Applications are open until close of abstract submissions prior to each conference which is 25th October this year - APPLY HERE

-There are 6 (six) Student Prizes available at the 2019 conference so make sure you tick the appropriate box when you submit your abstract.
+There are 6 (six) Student Prizes available at the 2019 conference.
 You must attend and present to be eligible.